DistAlgo/alda/README.md

 		- `'python'`: using Python comprehensions as introduced in section 7.2
 3. the data provided in the `input` folder is those used when generating the graphs in the paper
 4. to generate your own input data
-	run `gen_input.py` in `gen_input` folder, and move the results in `./gen_input/input` to `./input`
+	run `gen_graph.da` in `gen_input` folder with command `python -m da gen_graph.da`
-5. the output of the analysis will be in the `output` folder
+5. the timing of each program will be in the `timing` folder

 #### Hrbac
-This example is about hierachical role-based access control (HRBAC) discussed in section 2.
+This example is on hierachical role-based access control (HRBAC) discussed in section 2.
 The input data used in the paper is included in the repository.
 1. to get all the statistics in section 7.4 Hierarchical RBAC of the paper, run `./test_hrbac.sh`
 2. to run a single round of HRBAC, call
-	`python3 -m da --rule --message-buffer-size=409600 hrbac.da  --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where
+	`python -m da --rule --message-buffer-size=409600 launcher.da --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where
 	- `NUMROLE` is the number of roles,
 	- `NUMOP` is the basic number of operations that:
 		- adding/deleting user (each `NUMOP` times),